7 Up: History

-Consumption

-7 Up is commonly consumed cold – refrigerated or with ice.
-It is also used as a mixer for highball alcoholic lemon-lime soda cocktails, including the 7 and 7 (Seagram's 7 Crown and 7 Up) and CC and Seven (Canadian Club whisky and 7 Up).
-7 Up is also used in both alcoholic and non-alcoholic punches.

 Formula

 7 Up has been reformulated several times since its launch in 1928.
 In 2006, the version of the product sold in the U.S. was reformulated so it could be marketed as being "100% natural".
 This was achieved by eliminating the chelating agent calcium disodium EDTA, and replacing sodium citrate with potassium citrate to reduce the beverage's sodium content.
 This reformulation contains no fruit juice and, in the U.S., is sweetened with high-fructose corn syrup (HFCS).
 The manufacturing process used in the production of HFCS has led some public health and advocacy groups to challenge the ad campaign's "natural" claims.

 In 2007, after the Center for Science in the Public Interest threatened to sue 7 Up, it was announced that 7 Up would stop being marketed as "100% natural".
 Instead, it is now promoted as having "100% Natural Flavors".
 The controversy does not extend to other countries, such as the United Kingdom, where HFCS is not generally used in foods, including 7 Up.
 In 2011, 7 Up began test marketing a formula, called 7 Up Retro, using sugar rather than HFCS.
-Container labels sport the caption "Made With Real Sugar".
+Container labels state "Made With Real Sugar".